Jipok/website-to-apk/README.md

 ## Technical Details

 - Target Android API: 33 (Android 13)
-- Minimum Android API: 21 (Android 5.0)
+- Minimum Android API: 24 (Android 7.0)
 - Build tools version: 33.0.2
 - Gradle version: 7.4
-- Required Java version: 11
+- Required Java version: 17

 ## Notes

 - All app data is stored in the app's private directory
-- The keystore password is set to "123456" by default
+- The keystore `app/my-release-key.jks` password is set to "123456" by default
 - Internet permission is required and automatically included
+- If you need to support [different Android versions](https://apilevels.com/), edit `app/build.gradle` accordingly
 - Based on the original work from: https://github.com/successtar/web-to-app
-- Default minTargetSdk is set to 24(Android 7).
-If you need to support [different Android versions](https://apilevels.com/), edit app/build.gradle accordingly